 Arnaud Delorme, neuroscientist at UC San Diego and visiting scholar at IONS

 Tam Hunt, Visiting Scholar, University of California, Santa Barbara and Aramis Productions

 Claudia Welss, Gaiafield Project and Global Coherence Initiative

 David Shearer, Board President of Black Rock Solar

 Joseph Burnett, Research Intern, Institute of Noetic Sciences

 And thanks for additional assistance with the laser/art portion of the project to: Mark Janes and Brian Pinkham, PhotonicBliss Interactive Art

-We've created a blog post where you can post comments and questions about this experiment.
+We've created a blog post about this experiment.